 Some people hear the words “goal setting” and assume that the Life Design Method is rigid and fixed.
 They might ask, “what is particularly ‘magical’ or ‘feminine’ about this?”
+Actually, it is based in the feminine nature.

 My answer is that this goal setting process is feminine because it rests on the rhythms of the feminine.
 That is, the rhythms of Grandmother Moon, Mother Earth, and cycles of human female physiology (menstruation, pregnancy, peri menopause, and menopause).